 I am so humbled (and psyched!)… I can now say that I’ve created black hole art for a Nobel Prize winner!
-But really, I’m not here to boast, I’m here to congratulate Dr. Ghez for her incredible work and her well deserved Nobel Prize in Physics.
+But really, I’m not here to boast, I’m here to congratulate Dr. Ghez for her incredible work and her well-deserved Nobel Prize in Physics.
 As a woman science communicator, I am thrilled to see Dr. Ghez become 1 of 4 women recognized with the physics Nobel Prize.
 (Compare that to 216 men!).
 Congratulations to Dr. Ghez (UCLA) for her 2020 Physics Nobel Prize award, along with colleague Renhard Genzel (UBC).
 They discovered the black hole, Sagittarius A*, lying at the center of our Milky Way galaxy.
 The award is shared with theoretical physicist Roger Penrose who mathematically connected Einstein’s theory of Relativity to black holes.

 Illustration of Black Hole for Physics Nobel Prize Research

 Through the National Science Foundation, I worked with Dr. Ghez and lab member Tuan Do to illustrate their observations of a lone star’s travel to the edge of the black hole and back again.
-Over almost two decades, her research group tracked the star S2 as it orbits near the very edge of the black hole.
+Over almost 2 decades, her research group tracked the star S2 as it orbits near the very edge of the black hole.
 The 2018 astronomical paper confirmed their observations from 14 years earlier, now with even better observation capabilities.

 Get Sucked in… More Black Hole Illustrations